 Recovery is a process and change happens over a period of time

 This can sometimes be a very long period of time, like years or even decades.
 Changing long-held beliefs and attitudes and altering one’s behaviors and automatic reactions to life is a difficult task.
-If you have found yourself in a mess because of your addiction –or you have hit rock bottom as a result of your drinking, you must remember you didn’t get there over night.
+If you have found yourself in a mess because of your addiction –or you have hit rock bottom as a result of your drinking, you must remember you didn’t get there overnight.
 It took months, maybe even years, to get to where you are.
 Digging yourself out of the hole in which you have become accustomed to living is going to take time.
+Visiting a residential drug or alcohol treatment center in Los Angeles, CA can give you the distance and time to start your journey right, and with an engaged drug and alcohol rehab alumni program you can be certain you will continue to have support for however long you want it.

 This is where the phrase, “More will be revealed” can be so comforting (another popular 12-step euphemism).
 There are a lot of places along the bumpy road to recovery where things are not going to make sense.
 Furthermore, there are going to be a lot of very challenging and difficult obstacles to overcome, which means sometimes life isn’t going to feel good.
 Knowing that more will be revealed means that, in time, as you continue to progress in your recovery process, you will have a greater understanding of why you had to go through what you went through.